I get a lot of enquiries about how to get a NIF in Portugal.

 The visa handling service should also include fiscal representation, at least for the first year of residency.
 The lawyer handling your visa application will get the NIF on your behalf.
 You won’t have to do anything except provide them with the required documents.

-Get your NIF with an online provider
+How to get a NIF with an online provider

 Due to the hassles involved in getting a NIF, several convenient online services have sprung up to cater for this need.